High-dimensional limit theorems for SGD: Momentum and Adaptive Step-sizes: Main Result

 which coincide with \eqref{sgd-m-rescaled} after an additional time-rescaling $t \mapsto t / (1-\beta )$.
 In particular, the relative reweighting between $\fv$ and $\gv$ are modified so that the corrector poses a stronger influence on the dynamics, potentially overwhelming the underlying signal.
 Evidently, for the case of SGD-M, we see that $\gv$ becomes more prominent as $\beta$ tends to one unless we adjust the step-size accordingly. \end{remark}

 As a consequence of Remark~\ref{rem:const-step-size}, any trajectory produced by SGD-M over some time interval $[0,T]$ can be replicated by online SGD after a time change where both the step-size and time horizon are rescaled by $(1 - \beta)^{-1}$.
-The effective number of iterations $T / \delta$ remains unchanged, confirming a similar observation, for example, in the fixed-dimensional deterministic regime \cite{kovachki2021continuous}, and the case of high-dimensional linear regression \cite{paquette2021dynamics}.
+The effective number of iterations $T / \delta$ remains unchanged, confirming a similar observation to both \cite{kovachki2021continuous}, who considers the fixed-dimensional deterministic regime, and \cite{paquette2021dynamics}, who considers the high-dimensional regime for the case of linear regression.

 Finally, we note that our results subsume the classical ODE theory for fixed-dimensional SGD.
 That is, the high-dimensional dynamics reduce to the ballistic phase

 by taking $\delta_n$ below the critical scaling threshold.
 In this subcritical regime, the relative scaling of the population drift and population corrector becomes moot as $\gv$ is negligible.